gigachad80/Hunter-Kit-AI-/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-pink.svg)
 <a href="https://github.com/gigachad80/grep-backURLs/issues"><img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat"></a>

-#### grep-backURLs :
+#### Hunter Kit AI :

 ### 📌 Overview

- *_grep-backURLs_* is a web security automation tool to extracts important credentials in bug hunting.
+ *_Hunter Kit AI s_* is a web security automation tool to extracts important credentials in bug hunting.
 It uses subfinder to find subdomains and then those subdomain acts as input links for waybackurls .
 After that , it uses grep command and keywords.txt to sort out important credentials.

 ### 🤔 Why This Name?